2026 United States Senate elections: Partisan composition

 All 33 Class 2 Senate seats and two Class 3 seats are up for election in 2026.
 Class 2 currently consists of 20 Republicans and 13 Democrats.
-If vacancies occur in Class 1 or 3 Senate seats, additional special elections could be scheduled for November 3, 2026.

-Democrats are defending two seats in states won by Donald Trump in 2024 (in both cases, by less than 3 percentage points): Michigan, where incumbent Gary Peters is not running for re-election; and Georgia, where the incumbent is Jon Ossoff.
-Michigan elected Democrat Elissa Slotkin to the Senate in 2024 by 0.3 percentage points; Georgia did not have a Senate election in 2024, although in the most recent Senate election, in 2022, Democrat Raphael Warnock won by three points in a run-off.
+Democrats are defending two seats in states won by Donald Trump in 2024, in both cases by less than 3 percentage points: Michigan, where incumbent Gary Peters is not running for reelection; and Georgia, where the incumbent is Jon Ossoff.
+Michigan elected Democrat Elissa Slotkin to the Senate in 2024 by 0.3 percentage points.
+Georgia did not have a Senate election in 2024, although in the most recent Senate election, in 2022, Democrat Raphael Warnock won by three points in a runoff.

 Five incumbent Democratic senators represent states won by Kamala Harris by single-digit margins in 2024: New Hampshire's Jeanne Shaheen, Minnesota's Tina Smith, Virginia's Mark Warner, New Jersey's Cory Booker, and New Mexico's Ben Ray Luján.
-Shaheen and Smith are not running for re-election.
+Shaheen and Smith are not running for reelection.
 Susan Collins's seat in Maine is the only seat being defended by a Republican in a state that Kamala Harris won in 2024.
-Republican Thom Tillis of North Carolina is retiring from the Senate in a state won by Trump by a single-digit margin in 2024.
+Republican Thom Tillis of North Carolina is retiring from the Senate in a state that Trump won by a single-digit margin in 2024.

-The 2026 Senate map is considered favorable to Republicans.
-In this cycle, Democrats are defending 13 seats, while Republicans are defending 22 seats.
-The make-up of the seats up for reelection means that Republicans are heavily favored to retain their Senate majority.
-Only two Republican-held seats are considered competitive by most rating groups, and Democrats need to flip a minimum of four seats to win a majority.
-Furthermore, two to four Democratic-held Senate seats are considered vulnerable.
-But by mid-2025, with Democrats landing their preferred recruits for potentially competitive races and the national environment changing, it was reported that the Senate map was looking better for Democrats.
+The 2026 Senate map is considered favorable to Republicans, even though Democrats are defending 13 seats and Republicans 22.
+Most rating groups identify two Republican-held seats as highly competitive and three or four others as somewhat competitive.
+By contrast, Democrats must flip at least four seats to win a majority while defending two highly vulnerable seats and two others viewed as somewhat vulnerable.
+Pollsters have found Democrats' chances to flip the Senate to be improving due to nominees in states such as North Carolina, Ohio, Texas, and Alaska running highly competitive campaigns, as well as due to Donald Trump's unpopularity amidst the 2026 Iran war.